CaH4o/Integrify-Finland-BoF-Posts/README.md

 - Add a button to the `HomePage` that allows you to add a new post
 - Add listing of of nested resources (comments) to the `PostPage`
 - Add more features and make the project look good.
 You can use any css library you want (css, scss, Material UI, etc.)
+- Add and remove comments from a post

 ## References